sierrajulietromeo/APA1-PrimerProblems/primer3/primer3.md

 **Challenge:**

-Create a JavaScript programme that searches for posts in a social media feed represented as a linked list.
+Create a Python program that searches for posts in a social media feed represented as a linked list.
 The programme should:

 *   Construct a linked list of posts, where each node has properties like `text`, `timestamp`, and `author`.
 *   Implement a search function that takes a keyword or phrase as input and returns a list of all posts containing that keyword/phrase in their `text`.